phamelink/katacoda-scenarios/secure-server-tutorial/intro.md

 To secure our server, we will start by setting up Nginx as a reverse proxy to safely serve our content.
 Then, we will enable a firewall and set up secure remote access with SSH.

 If any of these terms aren't familiar to you, don't worry!
-I'll explain everything as we go step by step in this tutorial.
+Everything will be explained as we go step by step in this tutorial.

 ## But why is this necessary ?